itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.12.0 =
+* Fixed ompatibility with WordPress 4.3 (widget constructor).
+* Fixed potential issues when upgrading from earlier versions.

 = 2.11.0 =
 * Added a cookie timeout filter.
 * Removed menu title translation to circumvent effects of core bug 18857.